jrbudnack/cookbook/Parmesan Pork Chops.md

 - Sprinkle chops with salt and pepper
 - Coat each chop with cheese, then egg wash, then bread crumbs
 - Heat oil in large skillet over medium heat, cook chops about 6 min. per side.
-Center must reach 150F
+Center must reach 150F OR
+- Bake in oven for 25 min at 425F